wp-plugins/shipworks-e-commerce-bridge/view/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Here is a short description of the plugin.
+This should be no more than 150 characters.
+No markup here.

 == Description ==

 ShipWorks Bridge is a good plugin to improve your order management on based WordPress E-Commerce